 The key with learning to say no is to say it without reason, excuse, or explanation.
 It is your right to say no if you mind and body rejects the offer, you do not have to apologise for it but the sooner you start to respect your boundaries and say no, the sooner you regain control over your destiny.

 Once we manage to get through work each week, many of us are left with such small amounts of down time that in order to make sure we leave enough time for ourselves, sometimes we have to be strict with our time and say no to events that involve people who are outside our ‘inner sanctum’.
-A good question to ask yourself when you doubt whether you should attend an event is; ‘will this person be in my life ?” – If the answer is no, your time will be better spent with your family, your closest friends or even with yourself.
+A good question to ask yourself when you doubt whether you should attend an event is; ‘will this person be in my life in 10 years?” – If the answer is no, your time will be better spent with your family, your closest friends or even with yourself.